ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 ballerina new <project-name>
 ```

-The `new` command i will create a project directory with the given name.
-Ballerina project cannot reside in another
+The `new` command will create a project directory with the given name.
+A Ballerina project cannot reside in another
 ballerina project.
 If you run ballerina new inside a ballerina project directory or in a subpath of a ballerina project
 it will give an error.